Title IX and Non-Discrimination

 In addition to enforcing USU's policies on non-discrimination and sexual misconduct, we provide:

-Sexual misconduct is a broad non-legal term that includes quid pro quo, hostile environment, relationship violence, sexual assault, and stalking.
-Sexual misconduct is a form of sex discrimination and is prohibited by USU Policy 339.
+Sexual misconduct is a broad non-legal term that includes sexual harassment, relationship violence, sexual assault, and sex-based stalking.
+Sexual misconduct is a form of sex discrimination and is prohibited by USU Policies 339, 339A, and 339B.

 You are encouraged to report incidents of sexual misconduct to the USU Title IX Coordinator at any time at equity.usu.edu/report.
 Reports may also be made during business hours by calling 435-797-1266, by visiting the Office of Equity in Old Main, Room 161 at the Logan campus, or via email at firstname.lastname@example.org.

-Learn more about designated confidential resources and reporting options at sexualrespect.usu.edu.
+Learn more about designated confidential resources and other reporting options at sexualrespect.usu.edu.

 Learn more about USU's definition of consent for sexual activity at consent.usu.edu.